guiwitz/napari-serialcellpose/README.md

 <img src="https://github.com/guiwitz/napari-serialcellpose/raw/main/illustrations/napari_serialcellpose_gui2.png" alt="image" width="500">

+### Properties

-If you head to the **Properties** tab, you will find there two histograms showing the distribution of eccentricity and maximum Feret diameter.
-Below you find the table containing information for each cell (each line is a cell).
+If you head to the **Properties** tab, you will find there two histograms showing the distribution of two properties that you can choose from a list at the top of the window.
+Below the plot you find the table containing information for each cell (each line is a cell).

 As shown below, if you select the box ```show selected```, you can select items in the properties table and it will highlight the corresponding cell in the viewer.
 If you select the pipet tool, you can also select a cell and see the corresponding line in the table highlighted.

 <img src="https://github.com/guiwitz/napari-serialcellpose/raw/main/illustrations/napari_serialcellpose_gui3.png" alt="image" width="500">

+### Summary

-Finally if you select the **Summary** tab, and click on ```Load summary```, it will load all data of the given folder and create histograms of eccentricity and Feret diameter.
-The slider allows to put a threshold on eccentricity in order to select only round cells.
+Finally if you select the **Summary** tab, and click on ```Load summary```, it will load all data of the current output folder and create histograms of two properties that can be selected.
+An additional property can be used for filtering the data.
+Using the sliders, one can set a minimum and maximum threshold on the "filtering property", which will create a sub-selection of the data.

 <img src="https://github.com/guiwitz/napari-serialcellpose/raw/main/illustrations/napari_serialcellpose_gui4.png" alt="image" width="500">